Polomolok: Infirmary

-Polomolok General Hospital (PGH) is managed by the Municipal Government of Polomolok (Mayor’s Office) and is not related in any way to Polomolok Municipal Hospital (PMH) which is owned and managed by the Provincial Government of South Cotabato.
+Note: Polomolok General Hospital (PGH) is managed by the Municipal Government of Polomolok and is not related in any way to Polomolok Municipal Hospital (PMH) which is owned and managed by the Provincial Government of South Cotabato.

-Radio Station
+Media

-Polomolok is now the emerging broadcast hub for South Cotabato as there are radio stations established in the town, reaching as far as Sarangani Province and Cotabato Province.
+Polomolok is now the emerging broadcast hub for South Cotabato with radio stations established in the town, reaching as far as Sarangani Province.
 Among those are the following: